snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Developed the book a ride screen for a rider, where rider can be able to book the available seats provided by the driver.

 Have to develop the accept and reject functionality for driver.i.e... when a seat is booked by rider it will trigger the driver to whether accept/ deny the ride.

+Done research about amazon rds, created account account to connect the project on centralized database.